Taek42/jute/README.md

 Jute is an algorithm for taking DAGs and arriving at a total ordering based on the amount of work confirming each potential ordering.
 Once the majority of the hashrate has agreed upon a particular ordering, that ordering alone receives votes, which means that a minority hashrate is unable to cause reordering or reorganization without being exceptionally lucky.

 Jute ignores the validity of transactions in the immediate term, allowing any block with valid proof-of-work to be accepted into the chain.
 Ignoring transaction validity is important for eliminating orphans, because multiple miners finding blocks at the same time should not be heavily penalized if there is some transaction overlap in those blocks - it will be unavoidable for high latency miners.
 This does not need to prevent SPV however.
-Instead of making SPV commitments to the transcations in the blocks they are mining (where they are not certain that the transactions will actually be valid due to potential double spends), miners can commit to block ranges in recent history with a high enough number of confirmations that there is little to no risk of the commitment being made invalid by a double spend.
+Instead of making SPV commitments to the transcations in the blocks they are mining (where they are not certain that the transactions will actually be valid due to potential double spends), miners can commit to many blocks in recent history, selecting only the transactions that they perceive as valid from each block.
+SPV nodes can easily tell if a reorg has been deep enough to invalidate a particular commitment, and thus ignores any commitments that may be invalid.
+The chain is constructed such that every block will eventually have a valid SPV commitment to it.

-## The Jute Ordering Algorithm
+## The Jute Voting & Ordering Algorithms

 The genesis block must be the first block in the blockchain.
 All blocks must point to either the genesis block or descendents of the genesis block.
 Blocks are allowed to have multiple parents.
 Blocks are not allowed to have parents which are ancestors of other parents (this makes some of the code cleaner).